dosbox-staging/dosbox-staging/website/docs/about/index.md

 - **Support legacy or "modern retro" hardware.** DOSBox Staging is a self-contained emulator; its aim is to emulate all PC hardware it supports in software.
-Legacy and retro hardware are not supported (e.g., ISA boards, CRT monitors, RetroWare OPL3 and similar devices, etc.).
+Legacy and retro hardware are not supported (e.g., ISA boards, CRT monitors, RetroWave OPL3 and similar devices, etc.).

 - **Support the use of Windows 9x/Me in the emulator.** Windows 9x/Me emulation is supported by projects such as [QEMU](https://www.qemu.org), [VirtualBox](https://www.virtualbox.org/) and the [DOSBox-X](https://www.dosbox-x.com/) and
   [DOSBox Pure](https://github.com/schellingb/dosbox-pure) forks.
-  This may change if the DOSBox Staging community wants it in general.
+  This may change if the DOSBox Staging community wants it.

 - **Pursue hardware accuracy above all else.** If you’re after a more faithful emulation of an entire PC, look into